oVirt/ovirt-site/source/documentation/webadmin/addtabs.html.md

 *   ListModel class inherits from ListWithDetailsModel and implements ISupportSystemTreeContext.

-ListWithDetailsModel is incharge of adding sub tabs to the main tab, and ISupportSystemTreeContext add the tree navigation functionality. in ListWithDetailsModel, SyncSearch is the method that is invoked for fetching the items from the server, and setting the items (SetItems method).
+ListWithDetailsModel is in charge of adding sub tabs to the main tab, and ISupportSystemTreeContext add the tree navigation functionality. in ListWithDetailsModel, SyncSearch is the method that is invoked for fetching the items from the server, and setting the items (SetItems method).

 ###### Create a dialog

-First add a uicommad associated with it (UICommand), it the command set the method class that will be triggered upon invoking it (setEditCommand(new UICommand("Edit", this));), it will be invoked in
+First add a uicommand associated with it (UICommand), it the command set the method class that will be triggered upon invoking it (setEditCommand(new UICommand("Edit", this));), it will be invoked in

              @Override
              public void ExecuteCommand(UICommand command)